kimptoc/wowactivityfeed/readme.md

 ## TODO

 locale bits:
-- limit locale switch options to those relevant to current char, if applicable, use realms info from db to define valid region/locale combos
-- link from guild/member page to alternate lang versions
-- search to char in specific lang, dropdown of langs based on region
-- all urls accept locale param and when chosen links allow you specify preference
-- some wow content only in certain locales, eg cannot view US char in French (I think...)
-- localise items?
-- use en_GB, fr_FR as locales?
 - use google translate manually for first cut translations?
-- track locale used via google analytics
 - db conversion - make it seemless to new locale version... index re-creation... (or just wipe db)...
-- default locale per realm?

-- dont grab from browser, let user choose locale
-- / and /everyone - locale specific, specifically to default locale for links

 https://github.com/mashpie/i18n-node